Parkville, Missouri

 Complaints and requests for further services regarding snow removal, ice control, or damage will be taken during normal business hours and handled in accordance with City policies and procedures.
 Complaints and requests for further services should be directed to the Public Works Director or Director of Operations and will be handled on a priority basis.
 Complaints are handled on a priority basis and responded to within 24 hours after snow has ceased unless conditions or operations prevent the Director of Operations to respond.
 Responses are to ensure that the provisions of the City’s policies have been fulfilled and that all residents have been treated uniformly.

-Snow Removal Request Form
+Snow Removal Requests

 Contact Us